Emily Goss: Early life

 Goss grew up in San Mateo, California.
 She attended Crystal Springs Uplands School, where she played soccer, serving as the striker position.
 Among her teammates were Verónica Pérez, who later played soccer professionally, including with the Mexico women's national football team.
 Goss started studying theatre at Crystal Springs, after which she spent less time on soccer.

-Goss graduated from the USC School of Dramatic Arts and spent twleve months at the London Academy of Music and Dramatic Art, receiving an MA in Classical Acting.
+Goss graduated from the USC School of Dramatic Arts and spent twelve months at the London Academy of Music and Dramatic Art, receiving an MA in Classical Acting.
 According to Goss, the exchange programs available to her from USC did not interest her; instead she opted to pursue her own international studying.

 Regarding her acting influences, she mentioned in an interview with Ferntv.ca that they should include Maggie Gyllenhaal, Viola Davis, and Jackie Chan, which last she particularly noted for his stunts.

 Career

 In 2014, Goss portrayed the role of the main character Jennifer in The House on Pine Street, directed by the Keeling brothers.
 The film served as a breakout role for Goss, who, after filming, recalled, "I remember saying to friends in LA when I came back from Kansas, if nothing else happens, THAT just happened.
-And that’s enough.
+And that's enough.
 It still is."
 The film made its world premiere at the Cinequest Film Festival, and Goss' role as Jennifer won her a Best Actress nomination and three Best Actress awards.
 Austin and Aaron Keeling, like Goss, were alumni of USC, but they did not work together there.
 They were certainly acquainted by the end of the filming, however, since the cast and crew were lodged at the house of the film's title while filming.
 She said that she loved living in the 1840s house, describing it as "like living in a museum".
 In the film she had to wear a pregnancy prosthetic, but still managed her own stunts.

 She also won two Best Actress awards, including a Best Supporting Actress nod from the IFS Film Festival, for her role as Louise.
 The 2018 film Snapshots, which is set in the 1960s, has Rose (Shannon Collis), a younger woman, becoming romantically involved with Louise, a poetry-lover.
 An inspiration for this film was a 1930s affair between Louise, a photographer, and the mother of Jan Miller Corran who wrote and produced it.
 Goss had been a fan of Jane the Virgin, directed by Melanie Mayron, who also played Professor Donaldson in that film, and when she performed a chemistry read for Snapshots Goss was "starstruck" by Mayron, and subsequently auditioned for the part in Snapshots.